 Enjoy many military artifacts and interpretive displays at the Museum along with guided and narrated tours during the summer months.
 Special events include Civil War Reenactments, Military Vehicle Collectors Club, Friends of Old Fort Stevens Picnic and Weekend Living History and cannon firing.
 Summer hours are 10 a.m. to 6 p.m. daily (April to November).
 Winter hours are 10 a.m. to 4 p.m. daily (November to April).

 The North Oregon Coast is just a spot of beach and some rain right?
 Not even close!
-Near the mouth of the Columbia lies the most deadly bar and the greatest little towns on the coast. whether you're an outdoors enthusiast or have an interest in history there is a lot these little towns have to offer.
+Near the mouth of the Columbia lies the most deadly bar and the greatest little towns on the coast.
+Whether you're an outdoors enthusiast or have an interest in history, there is a lot these little towns have to offer.
 Zip line tours, paragliding, helicopter tours, theater, museums and so much more.
 Come stay and enjoy the view and some great food from a large list of great restaurants in our area.
-Secluded in the country with downtown amenities you will be happy you came to stay.
+Secluded in the country with downtown amenities, you will be happy you came to stay.

 Take your family out for a boating picnic, or go fishing with friends at Coffenbury Lake.
 Go boogie boarding in the ocean, or how about surfing?
 Do you like to kayak?
 How about in the Columbia River?